vingkan/noflyzone/_clues/clue-meds-GQMD.md

 # Heart Medications

-Around 6:55 PM, Jamie Monroe, the Broeing VP of Sales, brought Kendall Blair, the Broeing VP of Finance, their heart medications.
+Around <span data-relativeminutes="25">6:55 PM</span>, Jamie Monroe, the Broeing VP of Sales, brought Kendall Blair, the Broeing VP of Finance, their heart medications.